-Weighing, measuring, tracking, portion control, deprivation, mindful eating...none of these popular weight loss tools work in the long term because they only ever address the symptoms of weight gain, not the actual problem.
+Weighing, measuring, tracking, portion control, deprivation, mindful eating...none of these popular weight loss tools work in the long term because they only ever address the symptoms of weight gain, not the actual problem: your relationship with food.

 I ate ONLY potatoes for all of 2016.
 Just potatoes, every meal, every day, for 366 days straight.
 That’s right, I did it on a leap year to be extra hard core!
 I ate all the potatoes I wanted every day, usually baked, boiled or mashed.
 Even for breakfast.
 No other fruit or veg, including greens.

 I know that this seems super weird.

 I totally get why - at first, anyway - the experts assumed it was a fad.

 I completely understand the people who suggested I was 'doing something crazy' for 15 minutes of fame (though if you watch my first 'journal entry' on Youtube, you’ll understand why attention was the last thing I was looking for).